TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 - time
 - wikibase-entityid

-The _type_ is redundant, see discussion below:
+The *type* is redundant, see discussion below:

 ## datatype

-The datatype does, naturally, tell something about the format of the data represented.
+The datatype does, naturally, tell something about the format of the data represented - unfortunately it is not very useful when sequentially parsing datavalue, since the *datatype* property comes *after* the *datavalue* property...

 Each datatype is also represented in Wikidata as an item with the relation [instance of (P31)](https://www.wikidata.org/wiki/Property:P31) -> [Wikibase datatype (Q19798645)](https://www.wikidata.org/wiki/Q19798645).